noi-techpark/opendatahub-events-visualizations/README.md

 ### Seminarrooms

 All other html files are Videowalls in front of rooms it shows only PublishedOn = `eurac-seminarroom`
+Every room has to display only the Events which are into this rooms, for this the `room` parameter filter is set in the webcomponent according to the roomname.

 ## NOI